daizoru/node-evolve/README.md

 These basic constraints allow more freedom to the evolved code, which can easily mutate without create JavaScript syntax errors (eg. invalid parameters)

+## WARNING

+  For the moment you cannot customize the mutations rules and probabilities

+  Yes, I know, it is pretty useless then.
+  That why I haven't published the lib on NPM yet.
+There is still some work to do.

 ## Installation